confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 #### Dual non-routable listeners

-Where the internal IP or hostname used in the `ksql.internal.listener` configuration is not externally resolvable and routable, for example where it uses `localhost` or wildcard IPs such as `0.0.0.0` or `[::]`, you must configure both `ksql.internal.listener` and `ksql.advertised.listener` to set the internal listener:
+If the internal IP address or hostname used in the `ksql.internal.listener` configuration is not externally resolvable and routable, for example where it uses `localhost` or wildcard IPs such as `0.0.0.0` or `[::]`, you must configure both `ksql.internal.listener` and `ksql.advertised.listener` to set the internal listener: